 - excellent restaurant

-- may seem too formal to some
+- may feel too formal for some

-- not all rooms feature lake views
+- not all rooms have lake views

 - all this grandness comes with a hefty price tag